-How can I find the resource that owns the unknown IP addresses in my Amazon VPC?
+How can I find the resource that currently owns an unknown IP addresses in my Amazon VPC?

 Note: If you receive errors when running AWS Command Line Interface (AWS CLI) commands, make sure that you’re using the most recent AWS CLI version.